 The Amex Gold Card could be a fantastic complement to some other Amex cards that earn Membership Rewards points, including:

-- The Platinum Card® from American Express (review), which offers 5x points on airfare purchased directly from airlines, and offers a huge number of benefits
+- The Platinum Card® from American Express (review), which offers 5x points on airfare purchased directly from airlines or through Amex Travel, on up to $500,000 on these purchases per calendar year, and offers a huge number of benefits

 Showdown: Amex Gold Vs. Chase Sapphire Reserve

-In many ways, I’d say the most direct substitute to the Amex Gold Card is the Chase Sapphire Reserve® (review), which offers 3x points on dining and travel, a Priority Pass membership, the ability to redeem points for 1.5 cents each towards travel, a $60 annual DoorDash credit, a one year Lyft Pink membership, and more.
+In many ways, I’d say the most direct substitute to the Amex Gold Card is the Chase Sapphire Reserve® (review), which offers 3x points on dining and travel, a Priority Pass membership, the ability to redeem points for 1.5 cents each towards travel, and more.

 The card has a $550 annual fee, though that’s offset by a $300 annual travel credit, which will automatically be applied towards any travel purchase.
 The way I view it, this card really costs you $250 per year.

 Which of the cards makes more sense?
-I’d say the Sapphire Reserve could be worth considering if you spend more on travel than grocery stores, if you want to redeem points for 1.5 cents each towards travel purchases, and if you value a Priority Pass membership, Lyft Pink membership, and/or DoorDash credit.
+I’d say the Sapphire Reserve could be worth considering if you spend more on travel than grocery stores, if you want to redeem points for 1.5 cents each towards travel purchases, and if you value a Priority Pass membership, along with plenty of other perks.

 Meanwhile, if you spend a lot at supermarkets as well, the Amex Gold Card is probably a better option.